 Hopefully, by the end of the week, you’ll have finished setting up your website and learning how to use WordPress.
 However, WordPress is a really strong platform, and as you work on your website, you’ll discover new things.

 Here are a few pointers to assist you keep learning WordPress.

 You can use the Search feature on our website to look for an issue when you encounter it.
 Alternatively, simply type your question into Google and add IqueLab to the end of your search query to find the most relevant results.

 Many of our new users quickly progress to intermediate and advanced levels.
 They seek our advice on how to learn to code their own solutions.

 All of these topics may be learned for free utilizing Google and other free sites.
 There are, however, websites that offer professional training courses in many aspects of WordPress development.

 We hope this post was helpful in teaching you how to learn WordPress in a week.
-You might also be interested in our articles on Amazing WordPress Facts, Artificial intelligence: A modern approach and 50 Ways to Make Money from a Website or Blog.
+You might also be interested in our articles on Amazing WordPress Facts and 50 Ways to Make Money from a Website or Blog.